 ◊ Norse myths are polytheistic: There are many, many gods.
 In addition, there are other beings invisible to ordinary vision, such as dwarfs (gnomes) and giants (the gods’ enemies).

 ◊ “God,” in the polytheistic Anthroposophical universe, is a sort of metaphor for the highest gods and the amorphous Godhead.
 [See “God”.]

-◊ This is the Anthroposophical account of mankind’s gradually changing consciousness as we have descended into physical existence.
+◊ The special stories Kovacs introduces outline the Anthroposophical account of mankind’s gradually changing consciousness as humans have descended into physical existence.

 ◊ In Anthroposophy, “Angels” are gods one level higher than humanity.
 Steiner taught that there are nine ranks of gods.
 [See "Polytheism".]
 Here, the children are told that after people lost the ability to see the highest gods, they could still see the lowly “angel-gods”.